catcraftxiv/news/_posts/2024-07-10-converting-mods-for-dt.markdown

 ## Converting your entire Penumbra mod folder

-If you are not that much into modding, i recommend you not doing that and just wait until penumbra will be able to do that automatically for you :>
+If you are not that much into modding, i sugest not doing that and just wait until penumbra will be able to do that automatically for you :>

 > #### *keep backups just in case*